Animail/Bring-PHP-API/readme.md

 ### Find shipment by reference, package number or shipment number

-The `track()` method always returns an array, including when the shipment(s) could not be found.
+The `track()` method wraps the [Tracking API](http://developer.bring.com/api/tracking/) and always returns an array, including when the shipment(s) could not be found.
 Unless there was an API error, in which case we'll throw all kinds of fun `\Animail\BringApiException`s.

 ```php